stijnb1234/DamageCalculator/README.md

-# VehiclesPlusCalculator
+# DamageCalculator
-Calculate the damage values for your Vehicles.
+Generate the texturepack asset files for your damaged items.